vielhuber/chefcookie/README.md

 -   `smartlook`
 -   `google_maps`

+if you provide strings as values, chefcookie interprets them appropriately.\
-however, you can use any other keyword as described above and execute your own functions.
+however, you can execute your own functions in either overwriting the keywords\
+(and provide an object) or use any other keyword.

 #### script blocking